powowbox/ion-google-autocomplete/README.md

   ```
      .address-input.bar-header { height: 80px!important; }
   ```
+Change:
-Replace button text by an icon
+  - Replace button text by an icon

 To install run
 ```